Sea Bass and Mango Salsa En Croute Recipe

 - Vegetable oil for frying

-*The puff pastry should be removed from the fridge fifteen to twenty minutes before it is to be rolled
+*The puff pastry should be removed from the fridge 15 to 20 minutes before it is to be rolled.

 Drain the potatoes and let them steam off and dry out for a few minutes before covering them and leaving them to cool completely.